 When all the air escapes from the nozzle, the atmospheric pressure, which is acting on the water, forces the water to fill the nozzle of the dropper.

-Students must study the NCERT solutions for class 8 science chapter 11 force and pressure regularly to excel in the subject.
-The NCERT solutions class 8 science chapter 11 is prepared according to the latest syllabus of CBSE.
+Students must study these force and pressure solutions regularly to excel in the subject.
+These solutions are prepared according to the latest syllabus of CBSE.
 Also, check the other NCERT solutions of different classes and subjects at BYJU’S provided for free.